ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 ```

-Modify the WORKSPACE file to add the path to Android NDK r25:
+Modify the Mediapipe WORKSPACE file to add the path to Android NDK r25:

 ```bash